bantayehuf/repibox-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### used RreactPrime UI Library to create component
+### used ReactPrime UI Library to create component
 https://www.primefaces.org/primereact/

 ## How to setup